molikto/mlang/README.md

 unlike almost all implementations, we try to treat type definitions structural. validity of recursive definitions can mostly done by syntax restrictions, just like how people makes "nested inductive definitions" works (I suppose). so there is no "schema" of parameterized inductive type definitions, just recursive sum types under a telescope, the "schema" then is a semantics level predicate, not syntax level construction

+the treatment of recursive types needs to be more careful I think, because recursive calls is not guarded by pattern matching. but I think a clean implementation is possible.

 #### dbi core term `Abstract`

-this class is just dbi core term, it exists is because hoas is not composible, you cannot "rebind" a open reference
+this class is just dbi core term, it exists is because hoas is not composable, you cannot "rebind" a open reference

 the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly

+abstract and values is "type free", let expressions don't have types, etc. the context will have the types when needed. this is natural in a type directed way. also it allows syntaxial analysis of dependencies. but it do makes pretty printing complicated?

+I think one thing can be done on Abstract is common expression reduction.

 #### reductions